-Notwithstanding her increasing number of sorties into the world of the floral still life, now, as then, Rhys James’ primary focus remains herself, albeit as a vehicle for a range of implied narratives and emotional constructs.
+Notwithstanding her increasing number of sorties into the world of the floral still life, now, as then, Rhys James’ primary focus in The Rivalry of Flowers remains herself, albeit as a vehicle for a range of implied narratives and emotional constructs.
 Whereas in the more recent past the artist’s heavily impastoed features were often to be found glaring out from an incandescent and closely cropped canvas or from within the artfully contrived bricolage of her west Wales home, her latest offerings are both pared down and contemplative in comparison to the more uninhibited work of old.
 Frequently large in scale, the artist has placed herself against a backdrop of florid printed wallpapers of a kind once described by the American proto-feminist author, Charlotte Perkins Gilman as, ‘One of those sprawling flamboyant patterns committing every artistic sin.’
 Taken from her 1892 short story, The Yellow Wallpaper, a title that one of the artist’s new paintings also shares, this latest body of work references the Rhys James’ arrival in Britain from Australia during the particularly harsh winter of 1962 and variously addresses the relationship between mother and daughter as well as serendipitously echoing Gilman’s own tale by drawing attention to the claustrophobic nature of both kinship and connubiality.

 An early admirer of Rhys James’ work since his days adjudicating on the now defunct Hunting Observer Art Award (a prize the artist won in 1993), William Packer, erstwhile art critic of The Financial Times and himself a contemplative painter of some repute, currently holds up Rhys James as, ‘one of the most remarkable painters we have.’
 Championing her cause in his brief but enthusiastic foreword, Packer is at pains to explain that Rhys James’ reputation as an artist beyond Wales has suffered in part due to the inability of curators and museum directors alike to easily categorize her output.
 Pre-eminent in her position as a practitioner in that currently most unfashionable of mediums, oil paint, he also believes that her ongoing enthusiasm for figuration and, to a lesser degree, her gender have all worked against her broader critical acceptance within the wider British art establishment.